 - Use the back of a fork to break down cloves into a paste.
 Stir the garlic paste into plain Greek yogurt or ricotta to make a creamy garlic dip or condiment.
 If you wish, add summer herbs to the mixture or drizzle the top with a good olive oil or chili oil.

 A Warning About Botulism: Garlic is an extremely low-acid vegetable.
 When it is stored improperly in oil (without oxygen) and in warm temperatures (at room temperature), it can produce a very serious toxin that causes the illness botulism.
 Botulism can be fatal if not treated immediately.
 It is very important to refrigerate garlic confit, as per the Center for Disease Control.
-Use a clean jar with a tight seal to store garlic confit; cool the garlic and oil as quickly as possible, and refrigerate it immediately.
+Use a clean jar with a tight seal to store garlic confit and refrigerate it immediately.
 If you store the preserved garlic properly, it should keep for several months, however, to be completely safe, I recommend only storing it for up to three weeks.
 If you’re worried, you can also safely freeze garlic confit for several months.